-Participants in the program will be housed in a bungalow similar to the one shown at a wilderness resort primarily.
+Participants in the program will be housed in a bungalow similar to the one shown below at a wilderness resort primarily.
 There may also be some short field-trips where we’ll stay in bungalows or hotels elsewhere.

 REPTILE INTERNSHIP ELIGIBILITY REQUIREMENTS

 Interest / Motivation

 Participants should be able to walk around in warm, humid weather.
 June temperatures in our area are around 29-30°C (84-86°F) on average.
 In July, temperatures cool a bit and are typically around 28°C (82°F).
 October is cooler, around 26°C (79°F).
 Participants should have no problem walking for a couple of hours on flat ground, and trail hiking up small hills of 500 meters elevation occasionally.
 No limiting medical conditions.
 Healthy, with no life-threatening illnesses or known allergies that may be exacerbated in Thailand.

 Our Snakebite Safety Record

 For nearly fifteen years we have had a flawless safety record.
 We’re proud of that, and we take safety very seriously.
 We have never had anyone on our field trips bitten by a venomous snake and we’ve been doing this since 2008.
 In the case of an emergency, we have well-equipped hospitals within a short drive.
 All hospitals are required by law to have anti-venom for common venomous snakes found in our area (pit vipers, kraits, cobras).